wp-plugins/bits-on-the-run/readme.txt

-=== Bits on the Run ===
+=== JW Platform ===
 Contributors: LongTail Video
-Tags: bitsontherun, botr, video, media
-Requires at least: 3.0
+Tags: jwplayer, jwplatform, bitsontherun, botr, video, media Requires at least: 3.0
 Tested up to: 3.5.1
-Stable tag: 1.2
+Stable tag: 1.3

-Upload videos to and embed videos from the Bits on the Run platform.
+Upload videos to and embed videos from the JW Platform.

 == Description ==

-The Bits on the Run plugin for WordPress provides publishers with the ability to manage the videos they host using the Bits on the Run platform, directly within the WordPress CMS.
+The JW Platform plugin for WordPress provides publishers with the ability to manage the videos they host using the JW Platform, directly within the WordPress CMS.
 Video uploads and embeds can be performed directly within the Wordpress post / page editor.
 This custom plugin has been built by LongTail Video, the creators of the JW Player for Flash and HTML5.
-It provides users with an easy way to manage and embed their videos - hosted in Bits on the Run - and publish them to WordPress, using the JW Player.
+It provides users with an easy way to manage and embed their videos - hosted in JW Platform - and publish them to WordPress, using the JW Player.

-Bits on the Run is an online video platform, developed by LongTail Video, built for website owners, web developers, and video producers to upload, manage, customize and publish online video content with ease.
+JW Platform is an online video platform, developed by the makers of JW Player, built for website owners, web developers, and video producers to upload, manage, customize and publish online video content with ease.

 Key Features